 Sell it on the box art

-The box art being catch was the most important thing.
+The box art being caught was the most important thing.
 Stores didn’t let you return movies because you didn’t like them, and other than your own limited circle of friends consumers didn’t have a lot of power to let people know about bad movies, or bad products in general.

 Sell it on the trailer

 Even if it was bad, nothing would come of it.
 Once you had their money, that was all you needed.
-The idea of making your money in the first weekend before bad word of mouth got around was much more viable as people couldn’t just tweet it out or rant about it on facebook or YouTube.
+The idea of making your money in the first weekend before bad word of mouth got around was much more viable as people couldn’t just tweet it out or rant about it on Facebook or YouTube.

 Let’s contrast that with how things work Now: